 Notes allow you to document what you're observing about a property.
 You can indicate areas of change or annotate certain features on a property, and append the image or data layers you're using to make each observation.
+Note tags allow you to organize notes and filter them by custom tags.
 You can also upload photos to each note from site visits.
 All of this information is then captured when you generate a report in Lens.
 Additionally, because each note is saved with the related data layers and the author is named, you and your team members can easily refer back to observations over time for efficient collaboration.

 All notes include the date of creation and the author.
 If a Lens user is deactivated, their email address will persist as the author on a note, allowing you to track the source of notes over time.